cerb/cerb.github.io/_tips/enable-reports.md

 ---
-title: 'Tip: Enable the default reports'
+title: 'Enable the default reports'
 excerpt: Cerb ships with several built-in reports that you can access from a workspace page.
 summary: This page provides a step-by-step guide on how to enable default reports